An easy Peanut Butter Cake topped with chocolate frosting and M&M’s.

 - Next, add eggs, one at a time.
 Beat on a low speed to combine.
 Don’t worry if the mixture looks curdled – this is normal.

-- Add baking powder and half of the flour, followed by all of the milk.
+- Add baking powder, salt and half of the flour, followed by all of the milk.
 Beat on a low speed to combine, then add the final half of flour.
 The cake batter should be thick and smooth.

 - Pour batter into prepare pan and bake for approximately 35-40 minutes or until cake is golden brown and a skewer inserted in the middle comes out clean.
 Leave in pan to cool completely.